Discover it® Secured Credit Card Review Summary

-> Most credit-card issuers will send you a free replacement if your card is ever lost or stolen.
+Most credit-card issuers will send you a free replacement if your card is ever lost or stolen.
 But you may have to wait up to 10 business days to receive it or pay a fee as high as $25 for expedited shipping.
-This aspect of the Discover it® Secured card is therefore quite nice.
+This aspect of the Discover it Secured Credit Card is therefore quite nice.

-> Secured credit-card offers tend to be rather straightforward, but that doesn’t mean it’s easy to choose one.
-In order to aid you in this endeavor, we compared the Discover it® Secured card to four of its best competitors across six fundamental categories that figure to be important to all secured-card users.
+Secured credit-card offers tend to be rather straightforward, but that doesn’t mean it’s easy to choose one.
+In order to aid you in this endeavor, we compared the Discover it Secured Credit Card to a couple of its best competitors across six fundamental categories that figure to be important to all secured-card users

-> Harley-Davidson® Secured Credit Card
+Harley-Davidson® Secured Credit Card

 |Rewards Rate||1 - 2% Cash Back||N/A||1 point / $1|

 Transfer Fee: 3% intro balance transfer fee, up to 5% fee on future balance transfers (see terms)*